- 1.0 Magnet Materials

 There are five families of magnetic materials that you can choose from.
 These are, in order of increasing magnetic strength, the Flexible, Ceramic, Alnico, Samarium Cobalt, and Neodymium types.
 The information below summarizes the properties of each type to help you decide what you might need.

-A special form of ferrite or rare earth materials.
-Flexible magnet materials are manufactured by binding ferrite or rare earth magnet powders in a variety of carriers, such as vinyl.
+Flexible magnets are a special form of ferrite or rare-earth magnet materials, manufactured by binding ferrite or rare-earth magnet powders in a variety of carriers, such as vinyl.

-Composed of barium or strontium ferrite, ceramic (ferrite) magnet materials are the most widely used, lowest cost material available today.
+Ceramic (ferrite) magnets are composed of barium or strontium ferrite, and the most widely used, lowest-cost magnet material available today.

-An alloy of aluminum, nickel, and cobalt, Alnico magnet materials have been popular since the 1930’s.
+Alnico magnets are composesd of aluminum, nickel, and cobalt, and have been popular since the 1930’s.
 Alnico magnets are used primarily in technical applications, where temperature stability is critical. (top)